tuolib/tuolib.github.io/basic/index.md

 - &#10060; After school, students make homework

 #### put on
-Don’t forget to put a stamp on the envelope.
+- Don’t forget to put a stamp on the envelope.

+#### take
+Can I take a message?
+Ramesh takes a lot of selfies and posts them online.

+#### try get
+Can I try this shirt on?
+Have you got a bigger?
+No, I’m sorry.
+That’s the only one.
+How would you like your steak - rare, medium or well-done?